 Log Cabin Village features a collection of Texas log cabins each showcasing a distinct architectural style.
 Dating from the mid to late 1800s, these structures allow us to quite literally step into the homes of our ancestors and imagine what life might have been like in 19th century Texas.
 Click on the name of a cabin to learn more about its history, or keep scrolling to read about each one.
+Have a question about the cabins?
+Click here for frequently asked questions!

 The Blacksmith Shop was built on-site in the 1980s to represent a typical forge found on the Texas frontier.
 Our historical interpreters use the space to demonstrate blacksmithing and the craftsmanship required to create the ironwork needed by our pioneer ancestors.